 Are oats considered wheat?

 No, oats are not considered wheat.
-Oats are a distinct grain that belongs to the family of cereals, while wheat is another type of cereal grain that is different from oats.
+Oats are a distinct grain that belongs to this family of cereals.

 Are oats OK for wheat allergy?